-As the operator moves the fume cupboard sash, the control system should respond by reaching airflow equilibrium within 1 second.
-Slower speeds of response may create a hazard for personnel.
-To demonstrate this further the following video tests different speeds typically found in the field.
+As an operator moves the fume cupboard sash, the control system needs to respond by reaching stable airflow control in less than 1 second.
+A slower speed of response may create a hazard for personnel.

 Dynamic containment testing is prescribed in ANSI Z9.5 and ASHRAE Standard 110.
-Australia’s standard AS 2243 Part 8 has a requirement for up to 5 seconds.
+Australia’s standard is AS 2243 Part 8.

-Rather than enforcing a factory like aesthetic look to the roof with many dedicated exhaust stacks and fans, owners can now operate a single manifolded exhaust plenum, fans and stack assembly.
+Rather than enforcing a factory like aesthetic look to the roof with many dedicated exhaust stacks and fans, owners and designers can now operate an energy efficient manifolded laboratory exhaust system.
+This consists of a roof plenum, redundant fan set and stack assembly.

-When both speed of response and stability of airflow are under control the manifold laboratory exhaust system can be safe and efficient.
+When both speed of response and stability of flow are under control, the system will be safe and resilient.